Dr Julia Shaw is a criminal psychologist, bestselling author, and regular presenter of TV and audio shows.

 Dr Shaw has become deeply embedded in London's global AI ecosystem, including spending the summer of 2026 as a visitor at GovAI- a non-profit organisation which helps decision-makers navigate the transition to a world with advanced AI.

 Her interest began in 2017, when she co-founded the AI silicon valley startup Spot, a legal and HR tool which uses AI to apply cognitive science in practical workplace settings.
+Her expertise on the intersection between AI and psychology has been featured in international press, including in WIRED (here, here, and here), Scientific American, Gizmodo, Vox, Fast Company, the Financial Times, and the Lex Fridman Podcast.

 Dr Julia Shaw is the presenter of four seasons of the documentary series Killers Caught on Camera and the spin off series Murder in Mind.
 She appears regularly as an expert on the criminal mind across TV and streaming platforms.